Stocks ease below recent records as earnings reports roll in - News Break

 Stocks ease below recent records as earnings reports roll in

-Stocks gave up early gains and closed broadly lower Tuesday as investors weighed the latest quarterly earnings reports from big U.S. companies and new data pointing to rising inflation.
+Stocks edged lower in afternoon trading Tuesday as investors weigh the latest quarterly earnings reports from big U.S. companies and concerns about inflation.

-The S&P 500 fell 0.4%, with most of the companies in the benchmark index losing ground.
-Banks, industrial stocks and companies that rely on consumer spending accounted for a big share of the decline.
-Technology stocks bucked the trend, helping counter some of the broader slide.
-Small company stocks took some of the heaviest losses.

-The pullback brought the major stock indexes slightly below the record highs they set a day earlier.
-Treasury yields rose.

 Much of the increase in prices for goods, such as used cars, is mostly tied to a surge in demand and lack of supply.
 But prices for many items, like lumber and other raw materials, either is easing or will ease as suppliers continue to ramp up operations, said Jamie Cox, managing partner at Harris Financial Group.